Ten Things You Should Know: Beverly D Stakes

 8) In 1993, Flawlessly, the daughter of Triple Crown Winner Affirmed, scored a win in the Beverly D during an Eclipse Award winning campaign.
 She was inducted into the Racing Hall of Fame in 2004 and has a race at Hollywood Park named in her honor.

-9) From 2001 to 2006 the Beverly D winner was bred outside of the United States.
-Winners of the race have been bred in France, Great Britain, and South Africa.
-The last foreign-bred winner came in 2012 with I’m a Dreamer, who was bred in France.
+9) From 2001 to 2014 only one winner of the Beverly D was bred in the United States (Dynaforce 2009).
+Winners of the race have been bred in France, Germany, Great Britain, Ireland, and South Africa.
+The last foreign-bred winner was Euro Charline (2014), who was bred in Great Britain.